Discrete Polymatroids satisfying a stronger symmetric exchange property

 Conversely, if given a nondecreasing and submodular function $\rho:2^{[n]}\rightarrow \RR_+$, then the set is a polymatroid.

 An {\em integral polymatroid} is a polymatroid for which every vertex is a lattice point, that is, a vector in $\ZZ_+^n$.
 A polymatroid is integral if and only if its ground set rank function is integer valued.
-If $\MP$ is an integral polymatroid then $\MP\cap \ZZ_+^n$ is a discrete polymatroid.
-Conversely if $\Pb$ is a discrete polymatroid on the ground set $[n]$, then $\MP=\conv(\Pb)$, the convex hull of $\Pb$, is an integral polymatroid with $\Pb=\MP\cap \ZZ_+^n$.
+The relation between an integral polymatroid and a discrete polymatroid are as follows: If $\MP$ is an integral polymatroid then $\MP\cap \ZZ_+^n$ is a discrete polymatroid; Conversely if $\Pb$ is a discrete polymatroid on the ground set $[n]$, then $\MP=\conv(\Pb)$, the convex hull of $\Pb$ in $\RR_+^n$, is an integral polymatroid with $\Pb=\MP\cap \ZZ_+^n$.
 Thus the ground set rank function of an integral polymatroid $\MP$ is determined by its values on its corresponding discrete polymatroid $\Pb=\MP\cap \ZZ_+^n$, namely, if $\rho$ is the ground set rank function of $\MP$, then $\rho(A)=\max\{\ub(A)\:\; \ub\in \Pb\},$ see \cite[Theorem 3.4]{HH} and its proof.
-Furthermore we have the following decomposition of $\Pb$ in this case:
+Furthermore we have the following representation of $\Pb$ in this case: